Don Bosco Technical Institute: Music Program

 Music education was emphasized as one of the main focuses of Don Bosco's educational approach.
 Therefore, since the school's birth in 1955, the "Bosco Tech Royal Techmen Marching Band" became the school's first and oldest extracurricular activity.
 Bosco Tech's music program was founded in 1957.
 Its most famous band director was Brother Eugene Burns, who directed the band from 1957 to 1978.
-In the 1970-1971 season, the auxiliary units were formed by San Gabriel Mission only until 1980s, when girls from Ramona Convent joined the units.
+In the 1970–1971 season, the auxiliary units were formed by San Gabriel Mission only until 1980s, when girls from Ramona Convent joined the units.
 The band had marched 70+ members in the 1970s, but, in recent years, band membership has averaged 35–40 members.
-Despite its relatively small size, the marching band and the auxiliary units have scored high points in their division and have even received sweepstakes.
+Despite its relatively small size, the marching band and the auxiliary units have scored high points in their division annually.

 The marching band is known throughout the state as "the band with the cannon".
 Its trademark cannon, made on the school premises, was fired and pulled by two students in front of the band during band reviews and parades in various Southern California cities, such as Arcadia, Temple City, Long Beach, Montebello, Azusa and San Francisco.
 The band has also appeared in the Los Angeles County Fair, a University of Southern California football game, the California 500 Speedway in Ontario, Disneyland's "America on Parade", Dodger Stadium, San Francisco's Columbus Day Parade, the Hawaii Invitational Music Festival, the Kennedy Space Center, Sea World San Diego and Universal Studios Florida.

-During the Winter of the 2017-18 school year, the band's membership grew to 48 members.
+During the Winter of the 2017–18 school year, the band's membership grew to 48 members.
 During this time there were more students involved in the band than the football team.

-The next year, in the 2018-19 school year, the band opened its registration to its sister schools:San Gabriel Mission and Ramona Convent, as those schools did not have proper music programs.
+The next year, in the 2018–19 school year, the band opened its registration to its sister schools: San Gabriel Mission and Ramona Convent, as those schools did not have proper music programs.
 For the first time in 61 years, the Bosco Tech Music Program features players of both genders.

+In the 2024–25 school year, the Bosco Tech Band partnered with marching bands from Salesian High School and St. John Bosco High School, along with cheer and auxiliary squads from their sister schools, to form the Salesians of Don Bosco Southern California High School Marching Band under the direction of Bosco Tech's band director and professional jazz musician, Sam Hankins.
+This composite band swelled to over 110 members and participated at major events, including the Montebello Heritage Day Parade, where they earned 1st place in band, cheer, and drum major; the Northeast LA Veteran’s Parade; and the Rose Parade Bandfest.
+Their marching season culminated in a performance in the Rose Parade.